From 'what's a tensor' to a full ML pipeline in 4 days

 I won’t pretend it wasn’t a full sprint.
 And I want to be clear about what “built” means here: I drove the decisions — what to build, how it should work, what tradeoffs to make.
 Claude wrote a lot of the code, explained every piece I didn’t understand, and pushed back when I was heading in the wrong direction.
 I reviewed, directed, and learned as we went.
 Here’s what existed by Sunday evening:

-The ML pipeline (github) — fine-tuned EfficientNet-B3 with a custom classification head to recognize ~1,000 Chữ Nôm characters.
+The ML pipeline (github) — fine-tuned EfficientNet-B0 with a custom classification head to recognize ~11,000 Chữ Nôm characters.
 Transfer learning from ImageNet weights, trained on character image datasets.
 The model runs entirely on-device via Core ML.
 I understood the architecture conceptually; Claude helped translate that understanding into working PyTorch code.

 The iOS app (github) — you photograph a manuscript page.
 The app detects character bounding boxes using Apple’s Vision framework, crops each one, runs it through the model, and shows the character with its Quốc ngữ transliteration and English meaning.
 Confidence-based routing: high confidence shows immediately, low confidence escalates to Claude Vision API as a fallback.

 OTA model delivery — models aren’t bundled in the app binary.
 They’re hosted on S3 and downloaded on demand.
-This means I can ship new model versions without an App Store update.
+As users correct misidentified characters, those corrections feed back into training.
+The model improves over time, and I can ship updated versions anytime — no App Store update required.

 NomLens — the project has its own site if you want to dig deeper.